Learning Long-Range Representations with Equivariant Messages: Abstract

 \section{Abstract}

-Machine learning interatomic potentials trained on first-principles reference data are quickly becoming indispensable for computational physics, biology, and chemistry.
-Equivariant message-passing neural networks, including transformers, are considered state-of-the-art for this task.
-Since applications require efficient scaling with system size, such models cannot act on fully connected atomistic graphs and thus neglect interactions beyond a certain cutoff, consequently failing to model long-range effects like electrostatics, dispersion, or electron delocalization.
+Machine learning interatomic potentials trained on first-principles reference data are becoming valuable tools for computational physics, biology, and chemistry.
+Equivariant message-passing neural networks, including transformers, achieve state-of-the-art accuracy but rely on cutoff-based graphs, limiting their ability to capture long-range effects such as electrostatics or dispersion, as well as electron delocalization.
 While long-range correction schemes based on inverse power laws of interatomic distances have been proposed, they are unable to communicate higher-order geometric information and are thus limited in applicability.
 To address this shortcoming, we propose the use of equivariant, rather than scalar, charges for long-range interactions, and design a graph neural network architecture, \lorem, around this long-range message passing mechanism.
-Through tests on a number of long-range datasets, we confirm that equivariant charges enable the learning of orientation-dependent interactions, and that the proposed model is competitive with, or surpasses, other approaches.
-Moreover, \lorem does not require adapting interaction cutoffs or the number of message passing steps to model long-range interactions, which contributes to its robustness across different systems.
+We consider several datasets specifically designed to highlight non-local physical effects, and compare short-range message passing with different receptive fields to invariant and equivariant long-range message passing.
+Even though most approaches work for careful dataset-specific choices of their model hyperparameters, \lorem{} \CL{works consistently without such changes, with excellent benchmark performance}.